plantbreeding/BrAPI/Specification/BrAPI-Core/People/README.md

 + Parameters
-    + searchResultsDbId (Required, ) ...
-Permanent unique identifier which references the search results
-    + page (Optional, ) ...
-Which result page is requested.
-The page indexing starts at 0 (the first page is 'page'= 0).
-Default is `0`.
-    + pageSize (Optional, ) ...
-The size of the pages to be returned.
-Default is `1000`.
+    + personDbId (Required, ) ...
+The unique ID of a person
     + Authorization (Optional, ) ...
 HTTP HEADER - Token used for Authorization <strong> Bearer {token_string} </strong>